Arienne Dwyer

+Arienne Dwyer is an American linguist, anthropologist and educator.
+A Professor Emerita at the University of Kansas, she has been a professor of Linguistic Anthropology in the Department of Anthropology since 2001.

-Early and personal life
+Early life, family and education

-Arienne Dwyer is the daughter of flutist Doriot Anthony Dwyer, and a descendant of women's rights activist Susan B. Anthony.
+Arienne Dwyer is the daughter of flutist Doriot Anthony Dwyer and a descendant of women's rights activist Susan B. Anthony.

+She earned her PhD in 1996 in Altaic and Chinese Linguistics at the University of Washington.
+She was a Humboldt postdoctoral research fellow and Volkswagen-DOBES grantee at the Johannes Gutenberg-Universität Mainz.

 Career

-Arienne Dwyer has been a professor of Linguistic Anthropology in the Department of Anthropology at the University of Kansas since 2001.
+Dwyer has been a professor of Linguistic Anthropology in the Department of Anthropology at the University of Kansas since 2001.
 She is also an affiliate Professor of Linguistics at the University of Washington.
-In 2010 she co-founded KU's Institute for Digital Research in the Humanities., and co-directed it until 2018.
+In 2010 she co-founded KU's Institute for Digital Research in the Humanities, and co-directed it until 2018.